TeamMohamed/The-Quintuple-Whammy-Effect/README.md

 This repository is timestamped and public to confirm intellectual property ownership, scientific originality, and licensing availability.

 Licensing and Contact
-This work is available for licensing discussions, partnership inquiries, and clinical collaborations.
+This work is released under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+Commercial use requires explicit licensing from the author.
+Contact ecssignalling@gmail.com for partnership or licensing discussions.

 Contact: Anwar Mohamed
 Email: ecssignalling@gmail.com